cncf/foundation/charter.md

 #### 4. Membership.

-The CNCF shall be composed of Platinum, Silver, End-User and Academic and Non-Profit member participants.
+The CNCF shall be composed of Platinum, Gold, Silver, End-User and Academic and Non-Profit member participants.
 All member applications will be reviewed by the Linux Foundation, who will decide whether that applicant is to be classified as an end-user, academic/non-profit, or vendor for purposes of CNCF membership.

 -	(a) Platinum members shall be entitled to: